im-sandbox-suryaraghava80/copilot-training/Designing-and-Implementing-APIs .md

-Here is the updated version with the requested content removed:

----

 # API Development Workshop

 In this workshop, we will be building a REST API backend for a microservice application in Go (or your preferred language) using **GitHub Copilot**.